What are Unsecured business loans?

 As a minimum, lenders will require your business to be registered and have been operating between 6 to 18 months.

 To prove you are profitable, your lender may ask for bank statements or profit and loss statements.
 The more information you can provide a lender or broker will strengthen your case for approval.

-If you have a monthly turnover of $10,000 a lender will not lend out $100,000 to you.
+If you have a monthly turnover of $10,000, for instance, a lender won't approve you for a $100,000 loan.
 The loan size should be something your business can manage to pay back within the loan term.
 If your business experiences growth during the loan term, you can apply for more finance so you can get to the next level.